East (Cold Chisel album): History

 The album was preceded by the release of the single "Choirgirl" that was recorded in October 1979 and released in November, the band's first recording with Mark Opitz who would then work on all subsequent 1980s Cold Chisel albums.
 The bulk of the album was recorded in March and April 1980, with the band having completed little writing before entering the studio.

-Opitz said, "I booked Paradise as a lock-out, which meant Chisel had sole 24-hour access.
+Opitz said, "The band still wanted to work with another producer, but he wasn't available so a week before commencement they said seeing as you did the single you can do the album."
+Opitz later said, "I booked Paradise as a lock-out, which meant Chisel had sole 24-hour access.
 The only people allowed in were friends of the band and roadies.
 I did that to make sure the roadies got their free feed."

 The songs "Cheap Wine" and "My Baby" were also released as singles.
 East was the first Cold Chisel album to feature tracks written by all members of the band.
 Opitz said, "One of the key aspects was breaking Don's songwriting monopoly.
 It gave variation to the record and confidence to the players.
 Don was comfortable with this changed dynamic, because it meant he no longer had to come up with all the songs."
 Barnes later said, "They literally had to drag us out of the studio.
 Each of us was saying, 'Wait.
 I've got another song.'"

 East was a deliberate attempt by Cold Chisel to make a more commercial album.
 Walker said at the time, "I go to bed with a tape recorder under my pillow.
 The tape loop says, 'hit single, hit single, hit single.'"
 Allmusic describes the album as, "their most widely accepted and artfully constructed album."
 Producer Opitz said of the pressure for commercial success, "My brief to myself was: “I don’t want to sacrifice the credibility of the band, but I still need hits.”
 Of course, the band at that stage were letting me have my total way with them.
 Because they weren’t a successful recording band."